Robert Fritz

 Robert Jordan Fritz (born 1943 in Cambridge, Massachusetts) is an American author, management consultant, composer, and filmmaker.
 He is known for his development of structural dynamics, the study of how structural relationships impact behavior from individuals to organizations.
+And he is known for developing the Technologies For Creating curriculum, which shows people how to create what they want in their lives.

 His books, starting with The Path of Least Resistance, develop the theory and application of structural dynamics and the creative process.